Contact Information

 Students may not enroll in two courses that have the same meeting and/or exam times.
 Students are given a warning about the conflict in advance of them enrolling into the course to make them aware of the conflict and how this could impact them.
 The Economics Department does not support any adjustments be made to accommodate students who choose to enroll with a conflict.

-All pre-major courses must be completed before you can officially enter the major.
+All pre-major courses must be completed before you can officially declare the major.
 Many courses also have prerequisites.
 Please check with the Economics undergraduate counselors and review the Course Descriptions in the UCLA Catalog for prerequisites.
-Please note that Economics 11, 101, and 102 must be taken in sequence, although they do not have to be taken in consecutive quarters.
-Students also must take Econ 41 before taking Econ 103/103L, and must take Econ 103/103L before taking Econ 104/104L.
-We strongly recommend that Econ 11 and Econ 101 be taken in consecutive quarters, and similarly for the econometrics sequence.
+Please note that Economics 11, 101, and 102 must be taken in sequence.
+Students also must take Econ 41 before taking Econ 103/103L and must take Econ 103/103L before taking Econ 104/104L.
+We strongly recommend that Econ 11 and Econ 101 be taken in consecutive quarters, and similarly for the econometrics sequence, although it is not required to take them in consecutive quarters.

 No. PTE numbers are not given out for any of the undergraduate classes in the Department of Economics.

 Yes.
-You may take any Economics class as long as it is not restricted and you meet the required prerequisites.
+You may take any Economics class as long as it is not restricted and you meet the required prerequisites, space permitting.

 Many upper division Management courses are restricted to students officially in Business Economics and/or the Minor in Accounting or the Minor in Entrepreneurship on First Pass.
-Other students with at least junior standing can enroll on Second Pass.
+Students with at least junior standing can enroll on Second Pass, space permitting.
+The Department of Economics does not administer Management courses, so we do not have control over enrollment in these courses.

 Summer Sessions courses are not restricted to Business Economics majors, so any students who meet the prerequisites can enroll.

-Yes, Economics 106 courses can count as an elective for both Economics and Business Economics majors.
-Please keep in mind that these courses are initially restricted to Business Economics majors.
-If you are able to enroll into an Economics 106 course, as long as it is completed for a letter grade, it will count as an elective for the Economics major.
+Yes, Economics 106 courses can count towards the major for both Economics and Business Economics majors.
+Please keep in mind that these courses are initially restricted to Business Economics majors during First Pass of enrollment.

 No, a drop does not count as a repeated course.
 Note that students cannot drop an “Impacted” course after Friday of Week 2 except by petition and due to extenuating circumstances.
 Students with such a situation should meet with a counselor in their respective academic counseling office (AAP, CAC, etc.) to discuss if it is likely that a drop petition will be granted by the College.

 Yes.
-Any course that has an associated lab is a co-requisite of the course.
+Any course that has an associated lab offered during the term in which you are taking it is a co-requisite of the course.
 You must take the course and affiliated lab together, and you need to enroll in each course individually.
 Economics labs are designed to give students an opportunity to explore real-world examples in relation to their course.
-Economics 103L is always a mandatory co-requisite for Economics 103.

-All of the courses required for a student’s major (i.e. core courses and electives that count towards the major) need to be taken for a letter grade.
-This includes Winter and Spring 2021.
+All of the courses required for a student’s major (i.e., core courses and electives that count towards the major) need to be taken for a letter grade.

 An impacted course is one for which demand exceeds the number of seats available.
-Undergraduate students cannot drop an impacted course after Friday of Week 2 unless they have experienced exceptionally extenuating circumstances.
-The impacted courses in Economics include 11, 41, 101, 102, and 103.
+Undergraduate students cannot drop an impacted course after Friday of Week 2.
+The impacted courses in Economics include 1, 2, 11, 41, 101, 102, and 103/103L.
+Econ 104/104L will also become an impacted course soon, so please check the Schedule of Classes to confirm.
 For a comprehensive list of impacted courses at UCLA, click here.

-The course to enroll in is Economics 195A.
+If your internship involves economic and/or financial analysis, you may consider reaching out to the undergraduate counseling office to determine your eligibility to enroll in Economics 195A.
 This course is worth two units, is graded on a P/NP basis, and does not apply toward the Economics or the Business Economics major.
 For more info, click here.

-Even if the course is full, a student can still audit the course if the instructor is open to it.
-Any student wishing to do so should contact the instructor directly.
-If the instructor is okay with it, then they can manually give the student access to the course website.
+Any student wishing to audit a course should contact the instructor directly.
+If the instructor is okay with it, then they can manually give the student guest access to the course website.

 Transferring Courses